jedcn/reveal-ck/index.md

 When you create slides with Haml or Slim, you define your entire set of slides in a __single__ file.
-When you write slides in Ruby, you build up a simple collection of objects that contribute HTML back to the overall presentation.
+When you write slides in Ruby, you build up a collection of objects that contribute HTML back to the overall presentation.

 Support for this is based on tying an object together with a template.